How do HVAC systems work?

 Ductwork

-The ductwork is a series of tubes custom fit within the walls and ceilings of your home.
+The ductwork is a series of tubes custom-fit within the walls and ceilings of your home.
 The air from the furnace or air conditioner gets pushed through the ductwork and then dispersed through the vents attached so that the house can be heated or cooled to the temperature you choose.

 Outdoor Air Conditioning Unit: The outside unit consists of the condensing unit, the compressor, and the refrigerant coils that follow into the home to the rest of the unit.

-If properly installed and cleaned, and maintained, your HVAC system can last up to 20 years and beyond.
+If properly installed cleaned, and maintained, your HVAC system can last up to 20 years and beyond.

 Conclusion